KittyCAD/ts-actions/README.md

 This action will automatically add issues to our "All Tasks" project

-It uses typescript, but since actions need to be javascript the build files are committed as well in dist and lib.
+It uses typescript, but since actions need to be javascript the build files are committed as well in `dist` and `lib`.
 We're using Vercel's `ncc` to bundle dependancies along with the build code.

 Because this interacts with the Github api, and our Github resources, the development story is little rough.
-Talk to @Ire-dev for tips
+Talk to @Irev-dev for tips

 This repo is public as is a requirement for Actions.